 - Things that may hinder your ability to obtain finance, legally occupy, or insure the home;

 - Safety hazards, e.g. an exposed, live busbar in the electrical panel.

 You can often repair serious problems inexpensively, protecting both life and property (especially in categories 2 and 4).

 Defective items uncovered during an inspection are often surprising to honest sellers.
-It should be noted that the seller is not always required to repair everything or anything described in the report.
+Moreover, it should be noted that the seller is not always required to repair everything or anything described in the report.

 No home is perfect!
 Keep things in perspective.
 Do not kill your deal over things that do not matter.
 Furthermore, don’t expect a seller to repair deferred maintenance, faults already listed on the seller’s disclosure, or nit-picky items.